-The unaudited condensed consolidated financial statements include the accounts of the Company and its wholly owned, controlled subsidiary, Evelo Biosciences Security Corporation.
-All intercompany transactions and balances of the subsidiary have been eliminated in consolidation.
-On April 1, 2019, the Company incorporated Evelo Biosciences (UK) Limited, its wholly owned subsidiary in London, England.
+The unaudited condensed consolidated financial statements include the accounts of the Company and its wholly owned, controlled subsidiaries.
+All intercompany transactions and balances have been eliminated in consolidation.

 Subsequent Event Considerations

 The Company considers events or transactions that occur after the balance sheet date but prior to the issuance of the consolidated financial statements to provide additional evidence for certain estimates or to identify matters that require additional disclosure.
 Subsequent events have been evaluated as required.
 The Company has evaluated all subsequent events and determined that there are no material recognized or unrecognized subsequent events requiring disclosure, other than those disclosed in this Quarterly Report on Form 10-Q.